neharichi/javahomework/README.md

 # Password Generator

-This is a small tool that will randomly generate password based on below criteria.It will give feature to randomely gereate and select and paste the generated password.
+This is a small tool that will randomly generate password based on below criteria.It will give feature to randomly generate and select and paste the generated password.

 * Length (must be between 8 and 128 characters)